annotell/public-docs/docs-src/docs/kognic-io/working_with_scenes_and_inputs.md

 )
 ```

-The above code will create inputs for the scene in all requests in batch `batch-2` for project `project-a`.
+The above code will create request inputs for the scene in all requests in batch `batch-2` for project `project-a`.
 If the `batch`
 parameter is omitted, the latest open batch for the project will be used.
 You can later reuse the same scene to create
 inputs for other projects and batches.

-## Creating Inputs Directly
+## Creating Request Inputs Directly

 It is often useful to create inputs directly instead of the 2-step process described above.
 To do this, you can simply
 pass the annotation information directly into the `create` method of the corresponding scene type.
 For example, to create